 (Image via Decoist, Design: Peachtree Architects)

-Or choose a ladder shelf that’s also a desk, a coffee table that doubles as a footstool, a stool that can do duty as a side table … the opportunities are endless.
+Or choose a ladder shelf that’s also a desk, a coffee table with storage that doubles as a footstool, a storage trunk that’s a bedside table, etc. You get the idea … the opportunities are endless.

 La Redoute Ladder Shelving/Desk